mradhi/symfony-docker/README.md

 $ docker-compose up -d --build
 ```

-Navigate to http://symfony.local, and you'll get your amazing new Symfony app running behind Docker.
+Navigate to  http://localhost or http://symfony.local, and you'll get your amazing new Symfony app running behind Docker.

 Don't forget to add this line to your `/etc/hosts` file